-More than 6 million men in the U.S. experience depression each year.
-With so many men undergoing this condition, we may think we can easily pick up on the signs that a loved one may be suffering with depression, however it can manifest in different ways in many different people, and men may have symptoms unlike those experienced by women.
+More than 6 million men in the United States experience depression each year.
+With so many men undergoing this condition, we may think we can easily pick up on the signs that a loved one may be suffering with depression, but it can manifest in different ways in many different people, and men may have symptoms unlike those experienced by women.

-What makes things even more difficult in recognizing the signs in men is that may try to hide their depression through unusual behavior, as many see it as a weakness, which may include fighting with their spouses, losing interest in sports or sex, working excessive hours at their jobs, and becoming withdrawn or even more uncommunicative.
+What makes things even more difficult in recognizing the signs in men is that they may try to hide their depression through unusual behavior, as many see depressions as a weakness.
+This behavior might include fighting with their spouses, losing interest in sports or sex, working excessive hours at their jobs, and becoming withdrawn or even more uncommunicative.

-As the condition worsens, some may even express an increase in physical complaints, increased irritability, or even seek out high-risk activities such as substance abuse, unprotected sex or reckless driving.
+As the condition worsens, some may even express an increase in physical complaints, increased irritability, or even seek out high-risk activities such as substance abuse or unprotected sex.

 Some other steps men can take in order to maintain a healthy state of mind include the following: